phil-sandwell/CLOVER/README.md

         cd /rds/general/user/${USER}/home/CLOVER-hpc/Jobs/
         git clone https://github.com/sheridanfew/CLOVER-hpc-job-example.git .

-4) Add your renewables.ninja API to the location file for Bhinjpur, using vi from hpc command line or a different text editor (NB.
-This should go in the middle of the final line: token,(YOUR_API_TOKEN),renewables.ninja API token'
+4) Add your renewables.ninja API to the location file for Bhinjpur.
+The command below does this be replacing the appropriate renewables ninja line using sed (replace YOUR_API_TOKEN in the command below below with your API token).

+        API_TOKEN="YOUR_API_TOKEN"
-        vi /rds/general/user/${USER}/home/CLOVER-hpc/Core_files/Locations/Bhinjpur/Location\ Data/Location\ inputs.csv
+        sed -i "s/token,,renewables.ninja API token/token,${API_TOKEN},renewables.ninja API token/" /rds/general/user/${USER}/home/CLOVER-hpc/Core_files/Locations/Bhinjpur/Location\ Data/Location\ inputs.csv

 5) Run set of commands to set up CLOVER python environment containing necessary packages: (NB.
 May need to copy and paste commands within 'HPC_setup.sh' to command line on the hpc if this doesn't work)